Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 Not mass illegal immigration.

-Stupefying things, but never forget as you answer or ask these questions that to you have common sense answers.
+But never forget, as you answer or ask these questions that to you have common sense answers, the left seeks to exploit every crisis, every bit of bad news.

 This conflict, they got a twofer here.

-Make no mistake about it, they would love to cut Israel down to size.
+They would love to cut Israel down to size.

-But by the way, there's a there's a fundamental foundational thing underneath all of this, and that is Obama and his belief that the United States is the primary cause of a lot of this strife.
+But by the way, there's a fundamental foundational thing underneath all of this, and that is Obama and his belief that the United States is the primary cause of a lot of this strife.

 Because we assumed that we were a superpower.